Constitution of Greece

-The Constitution of Greece (Σύνταγμα της Ελλάδας) was created by the Fifth Revisionary Hellenic Parliament in 1974, after the fall of the Greek junta and the start of the Third Hellenic Republic.
-It came into force on 11 June 1975 (adopted two days prior) and has been amended in 1986, 2001, 2008 and 2019.
+The Constitution of Greece (Σύνταγμα της Ελλάδας) is the supreme law of Greece.
+It was drafted by the Fifth Revisionary Hellenic Parliament in 1974–1975, following the collapse of the Greek junta and the restoration of democracy under the Third Hellenic Republic.
+It came into force on 11 June 1975 (formally adopted on 9 June) and has since been amended four times: in 1986, 2001, 2008 and 2019.

-The constitutional history of Greece goes back to the Greek War of Independence (1821-1832), during which the first three Greek constitutions were adopted by the revolutionary national assemblies.
-Syntagma Square (Plateia Syntagmatos) in Athens is named after the first constitution adopted in the modern Greek State.
+The constitutional history of Greece goes back to the Greek War of Independence (1821–1832), during which the first three Greek constitutions were adopted by the revolutionary national assemblies.
+Syntagma Square (Plateia Syntagmatos) in Athens is named after the Constitution of 1843, which was the first constitution adopted in the modern Greek State following the 3 September 1843 Revolution.

-Context
+Structure

-The Constitution consists of 120 articles, in four parts:
+The Constitution consists of 120 articles, organised in four parts: